NEW: Workforce Financial Wellness Gauge NEW: Workforce Financial Wellness Gauge

 BrightPlan works with employers who wish to offer the BrightPlan service as a Financial Wellness benefit to their US employees.

-BrightPlan uses patented, proprietary technology to provide digital financial planning and investment services through its website at www.brightplan.com and through its mobile application.
+BrightPlan uses patented, proprietary technology to provide financial education, planning, investment, and day to day money management services through its website at www.brightplan.com and through its mobile application.

 BrightPlan’s service provides clients: